Master of Arts (AM)

 Starting in the G3 year, students and advisors together complete an end-of-the-year progress report, which is submitted to the graduate coordinator by April 1st.

-A rising fourth-year student must have obtained approval of a prospectus.
+A rising fourth-year student must have obtained the approval of a prospectus.

 The dissertation should be an original contribution to knowledge.
 It must conform to the online description, The Form of the PhD Dissertation, on the FAS Registrar's web site.